 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2022 OF 22

 F Transfers of Excluded Resources or Income

 F Transfers of Excluded Resources or Income

 In general, the transfer of an excluded resource or income does not affect the customer's eligibility for long term care services.
 However, there are exceptions to the general rule.
 Transferring the following excluded resources may affect the customer's eligibility, unless the transfer meets the requirements in MA903G or MA903H: